Bern, the Beer Capital

 #4 Visit the brewery by water

 Anyone who has tried a Bärner Müntschi knows that (almost) no one “kisses” quite like the Felsenau brewery.
-It has been brewing right on the Aare, Bern’s favorite river, since 1881.
-You can even visit Bern’s largest brewery by water!
+Since 1881, it has been brewing its beers right on the river banks of the Aare, Bern’s favorite landmark.
+The Felsenau is Bern’s largest brewery and definitely worth a visit!
 Rafters can float gently along the Aare route from Bern to Lake Wohlen, stopping off to “lay anchor” at the Felsenau brewery on the way.
-This detour is definitely worthwhile for any connoisseurs feeling thirsty (and thirsty for knowledge).
-Take advantage of brewery tours, beer brewing classes, tastings, ramp sales, and also lots of concerts and brewery parties.
+This detour is a must for any connoisseurs feeling thirsty (and thirsty for knowledge).
+Take advantage of brewery tours, beer brewing classes, tastings, ramp sales as well as concerts and brewery parties.
 Hydrophobes can take bus no. 21 toward Bremgarten (five minutes from Bern station).

 GO TO EVENT PROGRAM